wynardelarosa/wynardelarosa/README.md

 Currently, I focus on the JavaScript/TypeScript ecosystem, working with tools like Express, MongoDB, REST to build APIs and backend solutions that solve real-world problems.

 I’m always striving to apply and learn best practices to write clean, maintainable, and future-proof code.
-I’m eager to keep improving my skills while exploring other backend tools and technologies such as NestJS, GraphQL, and PostgreSQL.
+I’m eager to keep improving my skills while exploring other backend tools and technologies such as NestJS, GraphQL, and PostgreSQL, etc.
 <p/>

 ---